OpenExecProtocol/Specification/RFC.md

 ## 4. Schema Definitions

+TODO: Add toolkit information, including a description of `version` (semver).
+Consider splitting `toolkit` into its own schema which is referenced from `ToolDefinition`.

 ### 4.1 Tool Definition Schema

 The Tool Definition Schema establishes the properties and required fields to describe a tool.
 It consists of the following sections: